FAQ

 What about mountain biking?

 There is currently a lot of mountain biking in the escarpment.
 Council is working with the NSW National Parks and Wildlife Service to develop a Mountain Biking Strategy for the Illawarra Escarpment.
 This strategy will be on public exhibition from 30 October until 10 December 2018.
-For more information and details go to www.environment.nsw.gov.au/
+For more information and details go to www.environment.nsw.gov.au/(External link)

 What about walking tracks and pathways?